Robbie Williams (footballer, born 1979)

-Robert "Robbie" Williams (born 12 April 1979 in Liverpool, Merseyside) is an English footballer playing for Warrington Town.
+Robert "Robbie" Williams (born 12 April 1979) is an English footballer who plays for Warrington Town.

 Accrington Stanley

 Williams signed for Accrington Stanley in July 1999 from Liverpool County Football Combination side St Dominics.
 He played for the club for ten years, making 238 league appearances for the club, and picking up championship winning medals for the Northern Premier Division One in 2000, the Northern Premier League in 2003 and the Conference National in 2006, seeing the club promoted to the Football League.

 Illegal betting and subsequent ban

 In April 2009, Williams, who at the time was the club's longest serving player, along Stanley teammates Peter Cavanagh, Jay Harris and David Mannix and Bury player Andy Mangan were charged with breaching the Football Association's betting rules, with some accused of gambling thousands of pounds on their team to lose.
 The scandal related to Accrington Stanley's last game of the last League Two season, at home to Bury.

 In July 2009, the players (except Cavanagh, whose case was to be heard at a later date) were banned for varying lengths after being found guilty of being involved in betting on a Bury win when the Shakers visited the Crown Ground at the end of the 2007/08 season – a game that Bury went on to win.
 Williams was suspended from professional football for eight months and received a £3,500 fine, and was released by Stanley.
 The players appealed against their bans but lost their cases.